ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 command: CompileDaemon --build="go build -o main ./cmd/api" -log-prefix=false --command=./main
 ```

-## 3) Added the ArdanLabs configuration package
+### Change 3) Added the Ardan Labs configuration package

+As stated in the intro, this post is heavily influenced by my Ardan Labs training.
+I highly recommend their [courses](https://education.ardanlabs.com/) and [online meetups](https://www.eventbrite.com/e/ardan-labs-live-worldwide-march-30-april-2-2020-tickets-100331129108).

-This package provides support for using environmental variables and command line arguments for configuration.
-Checkout the [configuration package](https://github.com/ardanlabs/conf).
+In the previous post we relied on docker secrets which is meant for production.
+It's also not ideal in development since we cannot opt out of a containerized api.
+The [Ardan Labs configuration package](https://github.com/ardanlabs/conf) provides support for using environmental variables and command line arguments for configuration.
+I copied and paste the package under: `/api/internal/platform/conf`.

-The struct field `cfg.Web.Production` for example, can be represented as `--web-production` in cli flag form or
-`API_WEB_PRODUCTION` in environment variable form.
-When in environment variable form there is an extra namespace to
-reduce possible name conflicts in our case that namespace is `API`.
+The struct field `cfg.Web.Production` for example, can be represented as `--web-production` in cli flag form or `API_WEB_PRODUCTION` in environment variable form.
+In environment variable form there's an extra namespace so we only parse the vars we expect to use.
+This also reduces name conflicts.
+In our case that namespace is `API`.

 ```go
 // main.go